Dr. Mike Bills’ research on the role that governing boards play in supporting institutions in crisis

-Click here for the keynote presentation delivered on October 28, 2016 in Chicago.
+Click here for the keynote presentation delivered on August 23, 2019 at the CSPEN conference in Chicago.

 Below you’ll find links to selected websites, publications, and resources.
 Education is a really big world, but we’ll find things we think of our interest and highlight them here.